Eric97/comm_stereo_hlc/README.md

 # Introduction

 This package is developed to realize the communication between zynq-based stereo board and high level computer such as UP board, NUC, etc..
 The current communication interface is via Ethernet port with customized protocol sent from FPGA.
-The data will contain stereo images, feature points and estimated position.
+The data will contain stereo images, feature points and ADIS16448 IMU output.

 ## Getting Started